 Why Compas is perfect for direct marketing (direct to consumer selling)

-Compas is a flexible platform that can be adapted to a wide range of situations, but one activity to which it is particularly well-suited is direct marketing (otherwise known as direct-to-consumer or DTC selling).
+Compas is a flexible platform that can be adapted to a wide range of situations, but one activity to which it is particularly well-suited is direct marketing (otherwise known as database marketing, direct to consumer or DTC selling).
 For any business accustomed to planning and forecasting in Excel, Compas offers all of the flexibility of using spreadsheets, with none of the limitations.
 For example:

 - It is not restricted to two dimensions, allowing the calculation of all of the financial and operational implications of the plan, without resorting to multiple tabs/linked files